adomokos/climb_that_mountain/blog/2017/02/go.md

 Fast forward a couple of years and I am giving Ruby a serious try on AWS Lambda.
 [Ruby works there](http://www.adomokos.com/2016/06/using-ruby-with-activerecord-in-aws.html), however, it needs enough memory and 3000 ms (3 seconds) to do anything.
 We have to invoke some of them millions of times in a month and when we [calculated](https://s3.amazonaws.com/lambda-tools/pricing-calculator.html) the cost for it, the bill gets fairly large quickly.

+I created a simple AWS Lambda with Ruby just to print the words "Hello, World!" with 128 MB memory.
+It took 5339 ms to execute it.

 ![Ruby Hello World on AWS Lambda](/resources/2017/02/ruby_hello_world.png)

 Then one night I wrote a tiny Go program: